Quickstart

 Click Tasks in the sidebar.
 You'll see a table — title, project, assignee, status, priority, due date.
 Click any cell to edit in place.
 No modal, no submit button.
 The change saves on blur.

-Use j/k to move between rows, Enter to open the task drawer for the full editor (story points, blocked-by, parent task, requires-QC checkbox).
+Use / to move between rows.
+The peek drawer opens automatically as you navigate.
+Hit F2 to open the full task editor (story points, blocked-by, parent task, requires-QC checkbox).

 Try this: Change a task's status to "Under Review" — if it has requires_qc=true, the system won't let you mark it Done until QC passes.
 Same gate is enforced by the API and the automation engine, not just the UI.